shotgunsoftware/tk-core/docs/platform.rst

   same base class, apps can call methods on the engines to for example create UIs.
 It is up to each engine to implement these methods so that they work nicely inside the host application.

-- A startup interface for related DCC applications.

-  - This must be implemented in a ``startup.py`` file at the engine root level and derive from the :class:`SoftwareLauncher` base class.

-  - Every engine is required to implement the :meth:`SoftwareLauncher.scan_software` and :meth:`SoftwareLauncher.prepare_launch` methods.

-  - The ``prepare_launch()`` method is responsible for determining whether toolkit is initialized in classic or plugin mode based on the value of the ``launch_builtin_plugin`` engine configuration setting.

-    - If this value is set and its value is a non-empty string, the engine launcher startup logic should load the specified plugin name(s) from ``ENGINE_ROOT/plugins/<plugin_name>``.
-Allow multiple plugins to be loaded at launch time by specifying a comma-separated list of plugin names.

-    - If this value is not set or set to an empty string, the classic form of initializing toolkit by importing sgtk and using :meth:`sgtk.platform.start_engine()` with an engine name specified in the environment should be used.

-    - In both cases, environment variables can be set to indicate what context to use when starting toolkit, or any other information required to launch the DCC application.
-These values are passed back to the calling code from the ``prepare_launch()`` :class:`LaunchInformation` return value via :meth:`LaunchInformation.environment`.

-  - Any special startup files (e.g. userSetup.py for Maya) needed to properly launch the DCC application should, by convention, reside in a ``startup`` subfolder at the same level as the ``startup.py`` file.
+- An interface to startup DCC applications related to the engine that centralizes the business logic of discovering executable paths, setting a proper environment for launch, and initializing toolkit integration during the launch phase.
+The engine implementation should support starting up toolkit within the application in either classic or plugin mode based on the value of an engine configuration setting.
+By following these :ref:`sw-launcher-guidelines`, external scripts or custom toolkit apps can use the core factory method :meth:`sgtk.platform.create_engine_launcher()` to easily obtain all information required to launch the DCC.

 Engine Events